What is an Annotated Bibliography?

 Other helpful information with examples

-Write an Annotated Bibliography - Eastern Nazarene College
+Chicago: Creating an annotated bibliography in Chicago style - Eastern Nazarene College

 Purdue Online Writing Lab (OWL): Annotated Bibliography